Degree Apprenticeship in Integrated Engineering (BEng)

 - Power Electronics

-NB - In addition there are 4 modules of your choice
+In addition there are 4 modules of your choice.

-A minimum of a Level 3 qualification in a relevant subject (two A Levels or a relevant BTEC/EAL qualification.)
+A minimum of a Level 3 qualification in a relevant subject (ie A Levels or a relevant BTEC/EAL Engineering Extended Diploma in mathematical, scientific or engineering subject areas) or equivalent industrial knowledge and experience.

 Lectures will be delivered one day a week over five years.
-The first three years (Level 4 and 5) will be taught at GCS and the final two years (level 6) will be taught at the University.
+The first three years (Level 4 and 5) will be taught at Gower College Swansea and the final two years (Level 6) will be taught at the University.

 A combination of coursework assignments and examinations set at appropriate stages as the module progresses.
 Examinations count for 50-60% of all assessment throughout the programme.
 A typical module has an examination at the end, plus a coursework assignment.